transloadit/uppy/website/src/docs/dashboard.md

 ### `metaFields: []`

 An array of UI field objects that will be shown when a user clicks the “edit” button on that file.
+Configuring this enables the "edit" button on file cards.
 Each object requires:

 - `id`, the name of the meta field.
 - `name`, the label shown in the interface.